shawnoden/angular-lthw/ex6.md

 2. Create a variable with a `null` value and format it as JSON
 3. Create a variable with an `undefined` value and format it as JSON
 4. Create a variable with a date and format it as JSON
 5. Format an integer to have five decimal places.
+What happens?

 ---